globallogicuki/globallogic-backstage-plugins/.changeset/red-countries-push.md

 '@globallogicuki/backstage-plugin-terraform': minor
 ---

 Upgrade terraform-backend to use new backstage backend system.
-Pas bearer token from terraform frontend to backend plugin.
+Pass bearer token from terraform frontend to backend plugin.
+Create ApiFactory for terraform frontend client.